 The third rack is designed to hold large, flat items; this includes things like silverware, measuring cups, and spatulas.

 Place mugs at a slight angle to prevent water from pooling.
-Small bowls, on the other hand, should be angled downward towards the spray arms for effective washing.
+Small bowls, on the other hand, should be angled downward towards the spray arms for proper cleaning.

 Common Mistakes to Avoid